Alton History, Family Crest & Coats of Arms

 - John Alton A.S.C.
 (1901-1996), born Johann Altmann, Austrian-born, American Academy Award winning cinematographer for An American in Paris (1951)

-- Jess Alton, American Democrat politician, Candidate for U.S. Representative from Iowa 7th District, 1942
+- Jess Alton, American Democratic Party politician, Candidate for U.S. Representative from Iowa 7th District, 1942

 - Davis Alton, American Republican politician, Delegate to Republican National Convention from Pennsylvania, 1860